by Chloé Markovits and Nicholas Dorian

 Ask a kid to draw a bee, and they will make it big and fuzzy, with black-and-yellow stripes.
 But did you know that not all bees look like that?
 One of the most common bees in eastern North America is slender, shiny, and green!

 The bicolored striped-sweat bee (Agapostemon virescens) is a stunning green bee that you can find in your garden all year long.
-It is so beloved that it’s the official bee of Toronto.
 It lives mostly in the Midwestern and Northeastern United States (but with sightings from coast to coast).
 To help you spot one, let’s review its life cycle, flower preferences, and appearance.
 For a quick guide, reference our A. virescens field ID tips.

 A. virescens are active for most of the growing season—typically from mid-May through late October—consisting of two generations of females.
 In mid-May, mated females emerge from hibernation and build nests underground.
 They use their natal nest or dig a new hole in sparsely vegetated soils.
 Mulched garden beds, sandy paths, patchy lawns are suitable nesting habitat.

-Unlike the social societies of honey bees or bumble bees, Agapostemon nest in communal societies of egalitarian females.
+Unlike the social societies of honey bees or bumble bees, Agapostemon nest in communal societies.
 Like apartment complexes in the human world, many females (up to 30!) will live in a single nest, but each will take care of her own offspring independently.
 A nest has one entrance (a hole at the surface of the ground) which is used by multiple females.

 Ground-nesting bees are at risk from predators that aim to steal the nest contents.
 But Agapostemon has figured out a defense strategy: while some females are out foraging, at least one always stays back to guard the nest.
 Females take turns guarding the nest, and the presence of a guard reduces the chance of a visit from an unwanted intruder.